Robert Hoernschemeyer: Playoffs

-Later years
+Later life

 After retiring from football, Hoernschemeyer and former Lions teammate, Jug Girard, operated a bar known as the Lions Den on Detroit's east side.
 He owned the bar until 1966.
 In 1968, he began working for the Ford Motor Company where he remained until his death.
 Hoernschemeyer and his wife, Marybelle had a son and four daughters.
 In June 1980, after a 62-day hospitalization and a two-year fight with cancer, he died at St. Johns Hospital in Detroit at age 54.